Persistent winnings... Henry Mullins (r) has still been getting $1,000.00 a week since 2008, and will continue getting this sum for life. PHOTO

 - I have excellent self discipline most times, but often still need fear of failure and deadlines to motivate me.

-For decades I used to worry that my average height would stop me achieving success.
+For decades I used to worry that my average height of 5ft 8" would stop me achieving success.

 In fact, many of the great succeeders in our world started off with huge disadvantages in life, but made the most of their talent.

-So here's how you can climb the lottery tree to achieve even more than you dreamed, no matter where you start in life:
+So here's how you can climb the lottery tree to achieve even more than you dreamed, no matter where you started in life:

 1. Have a Goal.